apache/arrow/docs/source/format/Intro.rst

 Apache Arrow was born from the need for a set of standards around tabular data representation and interchange between systems.
-The adoption of these standards reduce computing costs of data serialization/deserialization and implementation costs across systems implemented in different programming languages.
+The adoption of these standards reduces computing costs of data serialization/deserialization and implementation costs across systems implemented in different programming languages.